How To Respond Compassionately To Someone's Suffering

 Sometimes when someone shares what they're going through, they aren't asking for you to make it better.
 For whatever reason, just telling someone makes us feel a little less desolate.
 It's human nature to want to share, to have someone who hears us, who understands, who can sympathize with what we're going through.
 We want to know that we are not alone.
 We want someone to acknowledge how badly we are hurting and allow us to be just as we are without needing or expecting us to feel better.
 We don't want someone to fix our sadness.

 For the most part, people genuinely want to help.
 They don't want to see you suffering.
 And because they don't want to see you suffering, they offer advice, clichéd proverbs, pep talks, or distractions.
-Our society is uncomfortable with pain and sadness.
-We haven't been taught how to respond truly compassionately to other people's suffering.
+Many are uncomfortable with pain and sadness and haven't been taught how to respond truly compassionately to other people's suffering.

 - Telling you to "think positively"

 - Giving advice: "What you should do is this...", "Have you thought about doing such and such?"

 - Discounting your feelings: "No use crying over spilled milk," "It's not that bad," "Cheer up!"

 - Trumping your pain: "Oh yes, I've been through this many times myself.
 Here's what worked for me."

 - Telling you to get over it: "Move on," "Let it go," "Isn't it time you got over this?"